 Responding to Taxpayer Inquiries:

-My check (payment) did not clear.
+My check (payment) didn't clear.
 What now?

-- At times taxpayers will call the Internal Revenue Service because they received a Letter 608C, Dishonored Check Penalty Explained, stating that their payment was dishonored and returned from a financial institution (bank) unpaid.
-The Internal Revenue Service does not submit checks or other commercial payment instruments a second time for payment.
+- At times, taxpayers will call the IRS because they received a Letter 608C, Dishonored Check Penalty Explained, stating that their payment was dishonored and returned from a financial institution (bank) unpaid.
+When this letter is sent out to the taxpayer, the check is determined to be unpaid and the IRS won't resubmit it for payment.
+The IRS doesn't submit checks or other commercial payment instruments a second time for payment.

 How is the penalty calculated?

-Page Last Reviewed or Updated: December 27, 2012
+Page Last Reviewed or Updated: December 30, 2016